Frequently Asked Questions

 We offer application fee waivers only for (1) recipients of LSAC's need-based waivers; (2) applicants who’ve participated in AmeriCorps, Teach for America, Peace Corps, or other similarly situated public service organizations; and (3) applicants who are serving or have served in any branch of the US military.
 Merit-based fee waivers are offered on a limited basis and applicants must first register with LSAC's Candidate Referral Service.
 If eligible, the applicant will receive an email from us with the fee waiver information.
 For more information, please visit Application Fee Waiver.

 Generally, an applicant must reside and establish a domicile in the state of Texas for a period of one year prior to enrolling as a student.
-The University's Residency Officer (not the law school) makes determinations of residency status.
-Questions concerning a candidate's classification as a resident or as a nonresident should be directed to Graduate and International Admissions Center at residency@austin.utexas.edu or 512-475-7391.
-Visit their website for additional information.
+The University’s Residency Officer (not the law school) makes determinations of residency status.
+Questions concerning a candidate’s classification as a resident or as a nonresident should be directed to the Office of Graduate Admissions at residency@austin.utexas.edu or 512-475-7391.
+Visit Office of Admissions for additional information.

 There are no residency requirements to apply to Texas Law.
 We welcome resident, nonresident, international applicants each year.